Global hyperbolicity and manifold topology from the Lorentzian distance: Distance preservation implies Lorentzian isometry

-\begin{theorem} Let $(M,g)$ and $(M',g')$ be strongly causal smooth spacetime and let $f: M \to M'$ be a distance preserving bijection:
+\begin{theorem} Let $(M,g)$ and $(M',g')$ be strongly causal smooth spacetimes and let $f: M \to M'$ be a distance preserving bijection:

-Then $M$ and $M'$ have the same dimension, $f$ is a (smooth) diffeomorphism such that $f_*$ sends at every point the future timelike cone into the future timelike cone, and $g=f^* g'$. \end{theorem}
+Then $M$ and $M'$ have the same dimension, $f$ is a (smooth) diffeomorphism such that $f_*$ sends at every point the future timelike cone into the future timelike cone, and $g=f^* g'$.\\ \end{theorem}

 The proof of this result could have passed through Hawking et al.\ \cite{hawking76} or Malament's result \cite{malament77} to get first a conformal isometry, but we prefer to give a self contained proof, in which the Lorentzian distance, rather than the chronological/causal relations, plays a key role.
-The proof has also the advantage of being self-contained.

 \begin{proof} Let $p\in M$.
 By strong causality there is a chronologically convex neighborhood $U\ni p$.
 We choose $U$ so small that it is included in a convex neighborhood.
 Since $f$ preserves $d$, it sends chronologically related events to chronologically related events and the same holds for $f^{-1}$.
 As $U$ is chronologically convex, it is sent to a chronologically convex set $U'=f(U)$.
-Let $W$ be a convex neighborhood of $p'$ then we can find $w',z'\in W$, $w'\ll p' \ll z'$, $I^+(w')\cap I^-(z')\subset W$, thus we can find $x,y\in U$, $w\ll x\ll p\ll y\ll z$.
+Let $W$ be a convex neighborhood of $p'=f(p)$ then we can find $w',z'\in W$, $w'\ll p' \ll z'$, $I^+(w')\cap I^-(z')\subset W$, thus we can find $x,y\in U$, $w\ll x\ll p\ll y\ll z$.
 From here $I^+(x')\cap I^-(y') \subset W\cap f(I^+(x)\cap I^-(y))$.
 Thus by redefining $U$ as $I^+(x)\cap I^-(y)$ we obtain that $U'$ becomes $I^+(x')\cap I^-(y')$ and so contained in a convex neighborhood $W$ of $p'$.

 By chronological convexity $d\vert_{U\times U}=d_U$, where $d_U$ is the Lorentzian distance function of $(U,g\vert_U)$, and $d_U$ is finite and continuous because $U$ is contained in a convex neighborhood.
 Let $t_i \in T_pM, i=1, \ldots, n+1$, with $n+1$ the dimension of the spacetime, be past timelike vectors that form a basis of $T_pM$, and let $q_i=\exp_p t_i$ where $t_i$ is rescaled, if needed, so that $q_i\in U$.
 Since $U$ is contained in a convex neighborhood and $q_i\ll p$ there is only one timelike geodesic in $U$ connecting $q_i$ to $p$, and furthermore there cannot be pairs of conjugate points in a convex neighborhood so $q_i$ and $p$ are not conjugate.